 SAEM has a specific mission to advance academic Emergency Medicine.
 Because of this, we have a stronger research focus than the American College of Emergency Physicians (ACEP), who has a broader mission to advocate for all of Emergency Medicine in general.
 While SAEM has a similar teaching/education focus as the Council of Emergency Medicine Directors (CORD), the academic mission is not limited to residents, and extends to medical students as well as fellows, junior faculty, and any physician in pursuit of career development.

 SAEM connects you to the Academic Emergency Medicine community.
 SAEM is the largest society of academic Emergency Medicine professionals in the country, including medical students, residents, junior and senior faculty, researchers, administrators, and others.
-SAEM contains a number of Interest Groups and Academies that support particular interests in Emergency Medicine, including the Academy of Emergency Ultrasound (AEUS), the Academy for Women in Academic Emergency Medicine (AWAEM), the Simulation Academy (SIM), and many others.
+SAEM contains a number of Interest Groups and Academies that support particular interests in Emergency Medicine, including the Academy of Emergency Ultrasound (AEUS), the Academy for Women in Emergency Medicine (AWEM), the Simulation Academy (SIM), and many others.
 SAEM also has its own Resident and Student Advisory Committee (RSAC), as well as liaisons with the Graduate Medical Education Committee and the Emergency Medicine Resident Association (EMRA).
 SAEM can connect you to these organizations to network and get involved.
 To find out more, see the Resources section below.

 SAEM is a source of mentorship, which has been shown to be one of the most important factors for successful academic careers.
 Mentorship opportunities are available in-person during SAEM’s Annual Meeting and virtually through SAEM’s many committees and interest groups.
 SAEM is also working to develop an electronic Mentorship Database for all SAEM members.